 Do you grow Pink Lady apples?
-Ever wondered why sometimes they’re a gorgeous dark pink colour…
+Ever wondered why sometimes they’re a gorgeous dark pink colour (like the ones above)…

-… and sometimes they’re pale?
-These two examples are both from the same trees at our farm (in different years).
-So, what’s the difference (and it’s not a filter)?
+These two examples (above and below) are both from the same trees, in different years.
+So, what’s the difference (and no, it’s not a filter)?

-However they also need a certain amount of regular sunlight hitting the apple, so if you have a dense leaf cover on your trees, the apples that grow in the shade under the leaves are also likely to be pale.
+But they also need sunlight!
+If you have a dense leaf cover on your trees, the apples that grow in the shade under the leaves are also likely to be pale.

 Most home-growers don’t care so much how their apples look as long as they taste great, and so are less likely to prune for cosmetic reasons alone.

 The last thing that may affect the colour of your fruit is the cultivar (or specific variety).
 There are a few different variations of Pink Lady, and each has a different colour profile.

 For example, Rosy Glow is a much darker pink colour compared to the more traditional Cripps Pink (the apple most commonly known as Pink Lady), for example, but they are still sold as ‘Pink Lady’.

 Getting your apples to look beautiful is a pretty minor problem.
 It pales into insignificance (boom boom) compared to the many apple-specific problems, pests, and diseases that cause home-growers a lot of grief.

 But we love them anyway, and (probably) so do you!